Adele's first poetry book, Dreaming of Days

 Adele has had nearly 400 separate works of poetry/music, short

 venues such as Daily Science Fiction, Strange Horizons,

 Legends of the Pendragon, The Doom of Camelot,

-in Science Fiction and Fantasy, and Songs of Eretz Poetry
+Women in Science Fiction and Fantasy, and more.

-In addition, Adele enjoys swimming in lakes, biking around the
+In addition, Adele enjoys swimming in lakes; biking, walking,

-used to write and sing songs for his children and pets, Adele
+to write and sing songs for his children and pets, Adele continues

-continues the family tradition: each of her cats has at least
+the family tradition: each of her cats has at least one theme